-In this mode, the files used by deployment (such as, UXSPs, DD, and the 3rd SW) are bundled locally to the deployment media, and operating system files are bundled in the USB key or left on a retail CD/DVD.
+In this mode, the files used by deployment, such as, UpdateXpress System Pack (UXSP), device drivers, and third-party software, are bundled locally to the deployment media, and operating system files are bundled in the USB key or left on a retail CD/DVD.
 Thus no network connectivity is required on both the source server and target server.

-Currently the toolkit supports only the following operating systems for local deployments:
+Currently the Toolkit supports only the following operating systems for local deployments:

 - Red Hat Enterprise Linux 5

 - Red Hat Enterprise Linux 6

-- SuSE Linux Enterprise Server 10
+- SUSE Linux Enterprise Server 10

 - SUSE Linux Enterprise Server 11

 - 5. To apply the settings, click Next.

 - 6. To complete the wizard and return to the home screen, click Finish.